wonderbird/wonderbird.github.io/_posts/2022-12-30-applied-forensics-trend-of-coupling.md

 - As shown in the [development cycles analysis](/2022/03/23/applied-forensics-development-cycles.html), the overall development speed was reduced in the second half of the time period of interest,
-  - 2019-11: 1x refactor, 21x feature, 1x test
-TODO Continue: Analyze how many commits touching the hotspot were related to { feature, test, refactor }
-  - 2020-08: 5x refactor, 6x feature

-- The coupling might have been reduced by refactoring,

-- The features delivered during the later periods had fewer dependencies on other modules
+- There was fewer reason for coupling in the second half year: Checking the commit messages reveals that in the first half of development time the number of feature related commits touching the hotspot was significantly higher than in the second half (21+14 vs. 6+6).

+- The coupling might have been reduced: The number of refactoring related commits for that file was lower in the first half of the development period than in the second hav (1+2 vs. 4+5).

 ### Explore the Trend of Coupling